ceph/ceph/README.md

 	cd build
 	ninja

-(Note: do_cmake.sh now defaults to creating a debug build of ceph that can be up to 5x slower with some workloads.
-Please pass "-DCMAKE_BUILD_TYPE=RelWithDebInfo" to do_cmake.sh to create a non-debug release.)
+(do_cmake.sh now defaults to creating a debug build of ceph that can be up to 5x slower with some workloads.
+Please pass "-DCMAKE_BUILD_TYPE=RelWithDebInfo" to do_cmake.sh to create a non-debug release.

-(Note: the number of jobs used by `ninja` is derived from the the number of CPU cores of the building host if unspecified.
+The number of jobs used by `ninja` is derived from the number of CPU cores of the building host if unspecified.
 Use the `-j` option to limit the job number if the build jobs are running out of memory.
-On average, each job takes around 2.5GiB memory.
+On average, each job takes around 2.5GiB memory.)

 This assumes you make your build dir a subdirectory of the ceph.git checkout.
 If you put it elsewhere, just point `CEPH_GIT_DIR` to the correct